epasveer/QDetachTabWidget/README.md

 QDetachTabWidget is an extenstion of QTabWidget to implement detachable tabs.

 Double-click on any tab in the tab widget and it will bring up a small menu to detach the tab into a separate window.
-This separate window can be resized and moved anywhere on your screen.
+The separated window can be resized and moved anywhere on your screen.
 Note, it can not be closed using the window's menu bar.

 In the QDetachTabWidget, a blank widget is put in the place of the detached widget.